d5000/acme-minitools/README.md

 * blocknotifybase.py: Provides the basic classes and methods for the tools to work.
 * block2rdf-cli.py: Provides a simple command line interface.
 This script can be invoked as a simpĺe blocknotify script (via the -b option) or used manually as a catchup script.

 ## Missing features (can be added later)

 * The script does not check the whole RDF blockchain for consistency, only a reorg-check for the last processed block is provided.
-* There is no automatic mode which decides if the "blocknotify" or the "catchup" mode is used.
-If a catchup is required, it must be invoked manually by the user.
-In the case of an outage, or even a large reorganization, this *can* lead to incomplete blockchain datasets, if the Slimcoin client continues to invoke the blocknotify script while the RDF blockchain is not updated to the last block.
-However, a manual catchup should be always able to repair the dataset.
 * There is no "catchup and delete old RDF chain" mode.
 Every time the script is invoked - with the exception of reorg checks - the block data is added to the RDF dataset, without deleting the existing data.
 * Address entries in the RDF blockchain are not completely deleted when a reorganized blockchain is "rolled back"; only the associated transactions are deleted.
 This should only be an issue if there are double spends, in this case, unused address entries could be created.